About this guide

 We will provide the infrastructure that will support ongoing service and client communication — including providing template service messages — but we will not market to or otherwise communicate to clients directly.

-Advisers will be able to select assets from a pre-defined universe which you, as platform operator, will control – with close-of-business pricing and fund data provided by us.
+If relevant, financial advisers will be able to select assets from a pre-defined universe which you, as platform operator, will control — with close-of-business pricing and fund data provided by us.

 We will automatically provide Key Investor Information Documents (KIIDs), contract notes, valuation statements, consolidated tax vouchers and product cancellation notices via the secure messaging hub in each client’s portal.

 You’ll be able to instruct cash or in-specie transfers, either through our professional portal or directly through the API, which we will facilitate and report on via our transfer gateway integrations with Altus and Origo.

 We provide and administer an in-house SIPP wrapper, but also support other third-party products.
 By default, we will operate as ISA manager — but we’re open to platform operators assuming this responsibility instead.